Massanutten Mountain Trails 100 Mile Run

-- The request to withdraw from the event occurs on or before May 7.
+- The request to withdraw from the event occurs on or before the day entry closes.

 Important: If you own a dog, be sure to read the rules on dogs before entering.
-Dogs are not allowed at the start/finish site at all.
+Dogs are not allowed at the start/finish site.

 About the Entry Process

-The system is a two step process.
-You fill out the application, we have a lottery and, if you "win," you come back to the Web site to pay the entry fee.
-If you "lose" the lottery, you can join the wait list.
+You fill out entry on Ultrasignup, we have a lottery and, if you "win," you're in the race and your credit card will be charged.
+If you "lose" the lottery, you will be added to the wait list in prioritized order.
 Please at least skim this page before you start the entry process.

 Wait List Priorities: The initial field will be selected randomly.
 Each qualified runner has an equal chance of being in the initial starting field.
 We will, however, order the wait list using priorities.
 Given our experience with movement off the wait list, we expect that those with higher priorities will have a good chance of making it into the starting field.

 Here are the priorities from highest to lowest.
 Within priotity groups, ranking is by the random number that is assigned in the entry process.
+Numbers will be published daily during the entry period.
 Within the priority groups based on number of finishes, runners are sorted first by number of finishes, then by lottery number.
 So all five time finishers would be ahead of all four time finishers.

 - Prior overall winners of the men's or women's division of the MMT and prior race directors of the MMT